-Palm Beach County Housing Authority is a public housing agency in West Palm Beach, Florida that participates in the Section 8 Housing Choice Voucher, Public Housing, Homeownership Voucher, Family Self-sufficiency, Section 8 Project-Based Rental Assistance, and Mainstream Voucher programs.
-As of March 25th, 2019, Palm Beach County Housing Authority has 1 waiting lists that are open now or opening soon.
+Palm Beach County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-Sufficiency, Section 8 Project-Based Rental Assistance (PBRA), and Mainstream Voucher programs.
+As of August 7th, 2022, Palm Beach County Housing Authority has 4 waiting lists that are open now or opening soon.

-Palm Beach County Housing Authority serves Palm Beach County.
+Palm Beach County Housing Authority offers Project-Based Section 8 Housing, Public Housing and Section 8 Housing rental assistance in Palm Beach County.

 As of 03/05/2019, Palm Beach County Housing Authority is billing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Palm Beach County Housing Authority manages 1,984 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Palm Beach County Housing Authority manages 2,343 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 4% having issued approximately 494 vouchers in the past year.
 The average voucher holder has received housing benefits for 11 years0 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 31 months on the waiting list1.